 How to make the most flavorful and delicious coconut cake without ruining with sugar is easy to do.
 Desserts are supposed to be enjoyable.
 This Coconut Cake is one of the best copycat cake ever.
 Adding spices and using less sugar was the best idea ever.
 The original recipe is good as well but too sweet to my liking.

 A cake should have the right amount of spices and sugar.
-When a cake needs to be decorated with icing, I would recommend to reduce the amount of sugar in the batter.
-By reducing the amount of sugar in the batter, the taste is well balanced and you won’t feel as if you are eating pure sugar.
+When a cake needs to be decorated with icing, I would recommend reducing the amount of sugar in the batter.
+By reducing the amount of sugar in the mixture, the taste is well balanced, and you won’t feel as if you are eating pure sugar.

-In my recipe I substituted regular sugar for organic sugar because of taste and texture.
-I find that when using regular sugar the texture of the cake batter is a bit different, a bit mushy or a bit pasty.
-Whereas organic or raw sugar adds more texture, more definition to the finished coconut cake.
-The texture is a bit grainer with organic or raw sugar than with regular white processed sugar.
+In my recipe, I substituted regular sugar for organic sugar because of taste and texture.
+I find that when using regular sugar, the texture of the cake batter is a bit different, a bit mushy or a bit pasty whereas organic or raw sugar adds more texture, more definition to the finished coconut cake.
+The taste is a bit grainer with organic or natural sugar than with regular white processed sugar.

-Another observation is sugar quantity.
+Another observation is the amount of sugar.
 I have changed my eating habit quite a bit.
 For many years I have been reducing my sugar in several of the dessert recipes.
-I reduce the amount of sugar mostly because it is better for my health.
-I have been experimenting a lot with different types of sugars and prefer baking certain cakes with raw or organic sugar because of texture.
+I cut the amount of sugar mostly because it is better for my health.
+I have been experimenting a lot with different types of sugars and prefer baking cakes with raw or organic sugar because of texture.

-Baking certain cakes or desserts with organic sugar is by choice and with this coconut cake it is one of the best decision I’ve made.
-But let’s take a look at what we are dealing with.
-If we calculate the amount of sugar in this coconut cake you will noticed that the original recipe has 2 cups of sugar, 4 ounces sweetened shredded coconut, 1 pound confectioners’ sugar, and 6 ounces sweetened shredded coconut.
-So if we calculate the sure, 2 cups of sugar, sugar in the shredded coconut and confectioner sugar.
+Baking cakes or desserts with organic sugar is by choice, and with this coconut cake, it is one of the best decision I’ve made.
+But let’s take a look at what we are dealing here.
+If we calculate the amount of sugar in this coconut cake you will notice that the original recipe has 2 cups of sugar, 4 ounces sweetened shredded coconut, 1 pound confectioners’ sugar, and 6 ounces sweetened shredded coconut so if we calculate the sure, 2 cups of sugar, sugar in the shredded coconut and confectioner sugar.

 All of that is equal to sugar, sugar and more sugar.
 So what do you do when a recipe has a lot of sugar?
 You start thinking about ways to remove as much sugar you can, without messing up with the taste.

 Reducing the amount of sugar in the coconut is a great choice in my opinion.
-The sugar taste does not overwhelmed the other ingredients in the coconut cake.
+The sugar taste does not overwhelm the other ingredients in the coconut cake.
 Besides using another type of sugar, you could reduce the amount of sugar.
-Many iced cake are usually overpowered with that taste of sugar.
-Reducing the amount of sugar in this cake is one of the best idea you can make and better for your health as well.
+Many iced cakes are usually overpowered with that taste of sugar.
+Reducing the amount of sugar in this cake is one of the best ideas you can make and better for your health as well.